We discuss the conclusion of Scarlet Heart Ryeo, the time travel romance Korean Drama series.

-Elsewhere, 8th Prince gives the King a hawk for a gift.
-But when the cover is lifted, he’s shocked to see the caged bird is dead.
+Elsewhere, the 8th Prince gives the King a hawk for a gift.
+But when the cover lifts, he’s shocked to see the caged bird is lifeless.
 The King smiles.
 He has framed him.
 He orders 8th Prince’s execution for giving him a symbol of treason.

-Meanwhile, 14th Prince gives the King a document from the previous (evil 3rd Prince) king that promised marriage for Hae-Soo and 14th Prince.
+Meanwhile, 14th Prince gives the King a document from the previous (evil 3rd Prince) King, who promised marriage for Hae-Soo and 14th Prince.
 The King is irate.
-Later on, Hae-Soo tells the King that she wants it – simply because she can’t stand the constant death in the palace anymore.
+Later on, Hae-soo tells the King that she wants it – simply because she can’t stand the constant death in the palace anymore.

 In 14th Prince’s house, Hae-Soo lives quietly.
 A doctor tells her she’s growing weaker because she’s pregnant.
-The King spies on the couple and mistakes their laughter for marital joy.
+Meanwhile, the King spies on the couple and mistakes their laughter for marital joy.
 He orders the palace to keep out any news of the couple.

 The Scarlet Heart Ryeo Ending

 More years roll by.
 8th Prince passes away.
-The astrologer Ji-Mong is the last to leave the King.
+And, ultimately, the astrologer Ji-Mong is the last to leave the King.
 He tells him that he believes Hae-Soo was from a different world.

 Hae-Soo wakes up in the present time in her house.
 She wonders at her dream and the tears on her face.
 We learn that she was in a coma for a year from almost drowning.